HOW IT HAPPENED - ANTI- DOORING 'DUTCH REACH' MEME GONE VIRAL

 Explanation and credit for the late and lately arrived popularity of the Dutch far hand method and meme are apparently of social and historical interest to some.
 (See: Historically Speaking)

-Here are six reasons why the idiomatic and quirky meme 'Dutch Reach' and its referent anti dooring fix is now getting known, used and advocated across the globe.
+Here are at least six reasons why the idiomatic and quirky meme 'Dutch Reach' and its referent anti dooring fix is now getting known, used and advocated across the globe.

 1) Necessity: Cyclists' real and widely felt fear of sudden smash ups with flung car doors drives interest.
 Serious demand for personal safety has found a brilliantly simple, free & universal solution in the far hand method, aka ‘Dutch Reach’, unknown to most all before.